easyctf/easyctf-2017-writeups/forensics/finn-200-points.md

 We are given a jpg.
 Looking at the first part of the hint, we know that we have to `binwalk` the file.
 Running `binwalk -e finn.jpg` gives us what we need.

 After we binwalk it, we see that there is a zip file protected by a password.
 Although the hint says that the password refers to the problem statement, I just used brute force using the `fcrackzip` tool.
-Running `fcrackzip -v -m zip2 -l 1-8 -u AD3E.zip` and waiting for some gives us the password to the zip file: `2187`.
+Running `fcrackzip -v -m zip2 -l 1-8 -u AD3E.zip` gives us the password to the zip file: `2187`.

 After extracting the zip file, we see two "identical" images.
 The hint says we should find the difference in the images.
 Imagemagick's `compare` tool should do the trick.
 Running `compare kylo1.png kylo2.png diff.png` gives us a new file which contains a QR code.